 Mondavi wineries sensed a marketing opportunity here to distinguish its dry version.
 They rebranded this wine as “fume blanc,” a reference to the Pouilly Fumé wines also from the Loire Valley.

-The “I Block” Fumé Blanc is now only produced in tiny amounts because the vines were planted in 1949 and are the oldest sauvignon blanc vines in all of Napa Valley, and most likely also in California.
+Author Note: The “I Block” Fumé Blanc is now only produced in tiny amounts because the vines were planted in 1949 and are the oldest sauvignon blanc vines in all of Napa Valley, and most likely also in California.

 While the quality of California Sauvignon Blancs has varied, the sort is now getting new and exciting attention.
 During the mid-2010s, a new class of sauvignon Blancs emerged, and these Super Sauvignons promise a bright future for the Californian winemakers.